 The move has already angered plenty of Marvel fans, because it gives a distinctive role originally written for an Asian person to a white one, creating a controversy of its own.
 And Cargill’s assumptions about Tibet aren’t entirely accurate.

 The Communist Party of China doesn’t disapprove of acknowledging the existence of Tibet or the Tibetan people.
-It does, however, forbid depictions of Tibet and Tibetans as distinctly separate from the People’s Republic of China and Chinese civilization at large, and
+It does, however, forbid depictions of Tibet and Tibetans as distinctly separate from the People’s Republic of China and Chinese civilization at large, and has been censoring art about the Tibetan independence movement even outside China.

 Hollywood studios are regularly forced to cut specific scenes in order to appease Chinese authorities and gain access to the market, and have even involved regulators and party representatives (paywall) in the making of movies they hope to release in China.
 But Cargill and Marvel appear to have exercised a more extreme type of self-censorship, by eliminating Tibet, population 3 million people, altogether.